visavi/rotor/readme.md

 If there is no Nginx server on the local machine, it is sufficient to use the built-in PHP server through the console.
 To raise the server and access the system you need:

 1. While in the console, go to the public folder
-2. Run the command in the console `php -S localhost:8000`
+2. Run the command in the console `php -S localhost:8000` or `php artisan serve`
 3. Enter the browser link localhost:8000

 If, when the server starts, the console displays information that port 8000 is busy, try port 8080